Leny Yoro: Man Utd signing seen on crutches and wearing protective boot after injury against Arsenal

 United say crutches and a protective boot are frequently used as a precaution while assessing an injury.
 They are yet to give a prognosis, however, and there has been concern at the club over the extent of the damage suffered.

-Manager Erik ten Hag has not spoken to the wider media since Yoro suffered the injury and is not scheduled to do so until 12.30am UK time on Friday, when he gives a pre-match press conference for their game against Liverpool in South Carolina on Saturday.
-There may be an update from the Dutchman after the game with Betis.
+Ten Hag has not spoken to the wider media since Yoro suffered the injury but here may be an update from the Dutchman after the game with Betis.
+Ten Hag is not scheduled to speak to the media again until 12.30am UK time on Friday, when he gives a pre-match press conference for their game against Liverpool in South Carolina on Saturday.

 The sight of Yoro wearing a protective boot raises fears of him missing the start of the season.